Olympic National Park Photo Workshop

 - Day 1 (Sat May 22): Meet at 1PM in Port Angeles, WA for a mandatory introductory session (exact location will be given after booking).
 We'll cover many topics, including some of the shooting techniques you will use throughout the workshop.
 After a quick dinner we head up to Hurricane Ridge to photograph sunset over the jagged peaks of the Olympic Range.

-- Day 4 (Tues May 26): The forecast is looking good for sunrise, so we awake early and get some great light around Crescent Lake.
+- Day 4 (Tues May 25): The forecast is calling for partly cloudy skies, so we wake early to photograph a beautiful sunrise at Crescent Lake.
 We do another post-processing session in the afternoon and then head back to the coast for sunset photos.
 This time we capture the setting sun coming through a small arch!
 We also get shots of the full moon with some distant sea stacks.